Air Force downs Wyoming 20-6 behind Hammond

 With Wyoming defenders bunched up near the line of scrimmage, gearing up to stop a run in hopes of getting the ball back with time dwindling, Hammond hit a wide-open Waters over the middle and he outran the defensive pursuit to the end zone to complete the 75-yard score.

 Air Force led 7-0 at halftime behind Hammond’s 1-yard dive into the end zone.
-The score came at the end of a 73-yard drive and two plays after a pass interference penalty in the end zone on Wyoming cornerback Azizi Hearn set up the Falcons with a first-and-goal at the Cowboys’ 2-yard line.

 THE TAKEAWAY